-On this date in 1828, at the age of 70, Noah Webster copyrighted his Dictionary of the American Language.
+Noah Webster was 70 when he copyrighted his Dictionary of the American Language in 1828.
 This in itself is a meta-event because he was one of the people most instrumental in reforming American copyright law in order to extend its terms, extending coverage from 14 to 28 years, with an option to extend another 14 to a total of 42 years.

 The dictionary was originally released in two volumes for the price of $20, which may seem cheap until you adjust for inflation: $471.
 This meant that, effectively, it was probably only purchased by institutions like libraries and schools.
 A price cut to $15 ($353) did improve sales and the first edition run of 2,500 copies sold out by 1836.

 It’s kind of ironic, really, that the price of a good hardcover version of the modern Merriam-Webster Dictionary is actually the same or less than $15 in absolute dollar amount and would have cost about 64 cents back in the 1820s.